jmleach-bst/ssnet/README.md

 incorporated by using Intrinsic Autoregressions (IAR) as priors for inclusion probabilities.
 This allows for variable selection to incorporate assumptions about spatial clustering of variables that should (not) be included in the model.
+Outcome distributions supported are Binomial, Normal, Poisson, and Multinomial.

 ## Installation

 <!-- You can install the released version of ssnet from [CRAN](https://CRAN.R-project.org) with: -->
 <!-- ``` r -->
 <!-- install.packages("ssnet") -->
 <!-- ``` -->

 The `R` package `ssnet` is in development, which version can be